cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 We use the [IAM Group resource][35] to create our new group.
 The only property that we provide is the `Policies` property that contains a list of `PolicyName` and `PolicyDocument` pairs, in this case we define only one that we have named "TutorialAdminPolicy".

 A `PolicyDocument`contains a `Statement` that holds a list of `Effect` instances; each of those in turn contains an `Action` property with a list of permissions.
-We use the `Resource` property to tie in a references to our bucket, in this case the backup bucket's ARN.
+We use the `Resource` property to tie in a reference to our bucket, in this case the backup bucket's ARN.
 If we take a look at the first `Effect`, you'll see that we've assigned four "ListBucket..." permissions for our backup bucket.
+The second effect applied three more actions to every file in the backup bucket, that's indicated by the `/*` at the end of the bucket's ARN.

-Any account that we add to this group will be able to inspect and download the files in the bucket.
-By files, we mean database dumps for this project.
-They will also be able to pull up the S3 console for the bucket but they will need a link that is _directly for the bucket_.
+Any account that we add to this group will be able to download or delete any of the files in the bucket (as well as upload).
+In this case when we say "files" we really mean database dumps for this project.
+They will also be able to pull up the S3 console for the bucket but they will need a link that is _directly to the bucket_.
 They will not be able to log into S3 and browse the list of all buckets.

 One last note: since we are creating an IAM role with our template, we need to let CloudFormation know that this is okay.
 From here on out we need to add the `--capabilities` flag to our `aws` commands.